Hours today are 8:00 - 5:00. Winning Raffle Ticket #9875 from Ohio.

 Must fulfill at least one of the three following categories:

-• Rank in the top 50% of their class
+• Rank in the upper 50% of high school graduating class

 Application Requirements